emilgras/simple-flask/README.md

 ## Who is the target audience?

-* Beginners
 * Programmers
 * Software developers
 * Entrepreneurs
-* Creators
-* Everyone with an interest in programming, web development, data science etc.
+* Anyone with an interest in Python and programming in general
+* Anyone who wants to learn how to use Flask with Docker

 ## Prerequisites

+* A Mac, Windows or Linux machine
-* Some experince with programming is expected
+* Some coding experince
-* Some knowledge of python
+* Some or little knowledge of python
-* Some knowledge og Flask
+* Some or little knowledge og Flask
-* Some knowledge of Docker
+* Some or little knowledge of Docker
+* Some or little knowledge og Git
-* Git terminal
+* Basic usage of the terminal (command line)

 ## Functional requirements